Obscurely/NixObscurely/README.md

   Again, just take a look at the [format_mount.sh](format_mount.sh) script.

 ### Phase 2 (installing the system)
+#### **Please Read** before going any further
+* The users are immutable, meaning it is automatically created on install and set a fixed password.
+Currently the config has a set password (hashed) and an user called netrunner.
+In order to change this, follow the next steps:
+  * With your favorite text editior open the file ```modules/options.nix```
+  * First replace _netrunner_ with your desired username
+  * Second where you see hashedPassword and inside the quotes a hash, replace that hash with the one of your desired password.
+In order to get a hash run the following command in your terminal ```mkpasswd -m sha-512```, and after inputing your password it will give you the hash.

 #### Automatic
 * Run [run_in_nix_shell.sh](run_in_nix_shell.sh) script (example script for my main pc, change accordingly)
   ```sh